Yemenite Jews: Weddings and marriage traditions

-After immigration to Israel, the regional varieties of Yemenite bridal jewelry were replaced by a uniform item that became identified with the community: the splendid bridal garb of Sana'a.
+After immigration to Israel, the regional varieties of Yemenite bridal jewelry were replaced by a uniform item that became identified with the community: the splendid bridal garb of Sanaa.

 Before the wedding, Yemenite and other Eastern Jewish communities perform the henna ceremony, an ancient ritual with Bronze Age origins.
 The family of the bride mixes a paste derived from the henna plant that is placed on the palms of the bride and groom, and their guests.
 After the paste is washed off, a deep orange stain remains that gradually fades over the next week.

 Yemenites had a special affinity for Henna due to biblical and Talmudic references.
 Henna, in the Bible, is Camphire, and is mentioned in the Song of Solomon, as well as in the Talmud.
 This tradition is also practiced by Pashtuns and Afghan Jews.